Special Courses

 Special Sections of Foundations of Learning:

-Sections of this course will be cross-listed in REST & SOAN in the College of Arts and Sciences and count toward elective credits and/or the Ed.D. concentration in Community-Engaged Leadership in Schools and Society in the DLHE.
+Sections of this course will be cross-listed in REST & SOAN in the College of Arts and Sciences and count toward elective credits and/or the Ed.D. concentration in Community-Engaged Leadership in Schools and Society.
 This section may be used as elective credit with advisor/department approval.

 The course may also be taken in place of other required courses.
-If you are interested in this opportunity, please reach out to the Office of Student Success at oss@redlands.edu for more information.
+If you are interested in this opportunity, please reach out to Brian Charest at Brian_Charest@redlands.edu for more information.

 All classes will meet inside the California Rehabilitation Center (CRC) in Norco on Mondays from 6:00-9:00 pm.
 Carpooling will be available.